dheereshagrwal/colored-icons/README.md

 ## License

-The Colored Icons Library is licensed under the MIT License.
+The Coloured Icons Library is licensed under the MIT License.
 Please review the license file for more details.

 ## Contact 👋🏻